4 Mind Blowing Ways to Make your Diwali Extraordinary

 Being a cracker means being full of energy.
 Burst with energy, happiness, and prosperity.
 Now, the big question: How do you do that?

 This is no rocket science.
 You can do it.
 In fact, anybody can do it.
 But before that, do some shopping.
-Diwali is round the corner and there is nothing in the world better than shopping that which relaxes the mind.
+Diwali is around the corner and there is nothing in the world better than shopping that which relaxes the mind.
 Once you are done (are we ever done with festive shopping, eh?), it's time to work towards making your Diwali extraordinary.

 This Diwali, be the "firecracker"